Homemade Pumpkin Puree Recipe

 Which is the best pumpkin to make pumpkin puree?

-If you live in the US, look out for sugar pumpkins or pie pumpkins.
-DO NOT use the leftover Jack-O-Lantern pumpkins to make the puree, it will taste blah.
-Farmer’s market is a great place to get the best pumpkins.
+If you live in the US, look for sugar pumpkins or pie pumpkins.
+Please DO NOT use the leftover Jack-O-Lantern pumpkins to make the puree; it will taste blah.
+The farmer’s market is a great place to get the best pumpkins.

-How much puree will I get using 2 pounds (1 kg) pumpkin?
+How much puree will I get using 2 pounds (1 kg) of pumpkin?

-2 pounds of pumpkin will give you approximately 2 cups of puree.
+Two pounds of pumpkin will yield approximately 2 cups of puree.

 Are canned pumpkin and pumpkin puree the same?